Internship Program

 Specialists from the Bay Area and around the country provide training that addresses the specific educational needs of psychologists.

-• UC Davis Forensic Case Consultation and Mock Trial
+• UC Davis Forensic Case Consultation

 • Professional Library